jhuckaby/pixl-server-pool/README.md

 ### Worker

-The `Worker` object is a singleton that runs in every child worker process.
-It handles all the communication with the parent process, and calls your worker script exported functions when necessary.
+The `Worker` object is a singleton that exists in every child worker process.
+It handles all the communication with the parent process, and calls your worker script's exported functions when necessary.
 It also provides a few API calls and properties you can access.

 The object is passed to your exported `startup()` function in your worker script.
 It is recommended that you save this so you can access it later.
 Example: